Huy203/Album-Gallery/README.md

 - Connect the project to your Android app by following the setup instructions and downloading the `google-services.json` file.
 - Place the `google-services.json` file in the `app` directory of your project.

+4. Enable Firebase Cloud Storage:
+- In the Firebase Console, navigate to your project.
+- Go to the "Storage" section and follow the instructions to enable Firebase Cloud Storage.

+5. Update FirebaseManager.java:
+- Open the `FirebaseManager.java` file located in `src/java/com/example/albumgallery`.
+- Replace `"YOUR_FIREBASE_STORAGE_URL"` with the actual URL of your Firebase Cloud Storage.
+This URL can be found in your Firebase Console under the "Storage" section.

-4. Build and run the project on an Android device or emulator.
+6. Build and run the project on an Android device or emulator.

 ## Usage